byorgey/FARM-web/accepted.markdown

   experiences* (Demo)
 * Guillaume Baudart, Louis Mandel and Marc Pouzet. *Programming Mixed Music in ReactiveML*
-* Jean Bresson, Raphael Foulon and Marco Stroppa. *Reduction of Event Sequences and Generation of Transition Controllers for Sound Synthesis*
+* Jean Bresson, Raphael Foulon and Marco Stroppa. *Reduction as a Transition Controller for Sound Synthesis Events*
 * Kelsey D'Souza. *PySTEMM - A STEM Learning Tool for Exploring and Building Executable Concept Models* (Demo)
 * Andy Gill and Brent A. Yorgey. *Functional active animation* (Demo)